conorfabian/LeetCode/0347-top-k-frequent-elements/README.md

+**Implementation Note:** Use bucket sort approach: first count frequencies with a hash map, then create an array of buckets where index represents frequency.
+Place each number into the bucket corresponding to its frequency, then iterate from highest frequency buckets downward to collect the top k elements.

+**Time Complexity:** O(n) - counting frequencies + bucket placement + collecting results
+**Space Complexity:** O(n) - hash map for counts + frequency buckets array

+---

 <h2><a href="https://leetcode.com/problems/top-k-frequent-elements/">347.
 Top K Frequent Elements</a></h2><h3>Medium</h3><hr><p>Given an integer array <code>nums</code> and an integer <code>k</code>, return <em>the</em> <code>k</code> <em>most frequent elements</em>.
 You may return the answer in <strong>any order</strong>.</p>

 <p>&nbsp;</p>